gabrieltal/javascript-30/README.md

 04 - Array Cardio
 Done on Thursday May 3 2018
 I'm back on my JavaScript 30 stint.
 There was a lot of arrays.
 I learned some cool things about sort.
 Overall the exercise was pretty easy.

+05 - Flex Panel Gallery
+Done on Friday May 4 2018
+A lot of flex which I love doing.
+Learned more about flex property and how it works.
+Also good practice with using transitions